 C. Applications for Guest Membership require only one sponsor signature from either a Regular or Associate Member.
 This sponsorship also establishes the sponsoring Member’s financial liability and responsibility for any outstanding charges incurred by his/her sponsored Guest Member.

-D. The Club General Manager is responsible for reviewing and approving all Guest Membership applications and issuing Guest Membership cards.
+D. The General Manager is responsible for reviewing and approving all Guest Membership applications and authorizing Guest Membership cards.

-C. Accompanying ACC Members are fully responsible for their guest’s behavior and conduct while on Club premises.
+B. ACC Members are fully responsible for their Guest’s behavior and conduct while on Club premises.

-E. An unmarried ACC Member may also invite one guest on any day to the Club, as often as he or she wishes, without incurring a guest fee.
+E. An unmarried ACC Member may invite one Guest on any day to the Club, as often as he/she wishes, without incurring a Guest fee.

-G. All applicable guest fees must be “signed for” by the ACC “host” Member promptly when registering for any sports facilities or the Children’s Nursery, whenever such facilities are being used by a guest.
-As determined by the BOG, guest fees are currently required for guest use of the following Club facilities: (a) the Swimming Pool, (b) the Fitness Center, (c) Tennis, Squash and Racquetball Courts, (d) the Nursery Center, and (e) the Sauna, Steam Room and Jacuzzi.
+F. If known at the time of entry, the Member should indicate if his/her Guest will be using any of the Club’s Sports and Recreations amenities of the Club which require a Guest fee.
+A daily Guest fee must then be “signed for” by the ACC Member (“host”) promptly when registering his/her Guest at either the Membership Services Desk, the Sports Counter located at the Gym or at the Tennis Office (please note that a separate fee applies for all Guest’s children using the Children’s Nursery).
+As determined by the BOG, Guest fees are currently required for Guest use of the following Club facilities: (a) the Swimming Pool, (b) the Fitness Center, (c) Tennis, Squash and Racquetball Courts, (d) the Nursery Center, and (e) the Sauna, Steam Room and Jacuzzi.

-I. As noted above, the Club reserves the right to impose specific restrictions and other guest policies governing special events, weekends and special holidays as necessary to ensure enjoyment of the Club by its Members on a priority basis.
+H. The Club reserves the right to impose specific restrictions and other Guest policies governing special events, weekends and special holidays as necessary to ensure the enjoyment of the Club by its Members on a priority basis.

 To ensure proper health, safety and a clean, professional appearance, the ACC requires both appropriate attire and footwear throughout Club premises at all times.
 The Club maintains two dress codes (Casual and Relaxed) as described below.
-Applicable dress code is normally determined by the venue (i.e., rooms/areas of the Club) that the Member or guest is visiting.
+Applicable dress code is normally determined by the venue (i.e., rooms/areas of the Club) that Members and their Guests are visiting.
 Vulgar attire (e.g., attire with printed profanities as part of its design) is strictly prohibited.

-Members or their registered guests must wear proper sports attire whenever engaging in sports or other fitness center activities.
-Rules governing Fitness Center attire are posted near the center’s entrance and may be monitored by Fitness Center staff.
+Members or their registered Guests must wear proper sports attire whenever engaging in sports or other fitness center activities.
+Rules governing Fitness Center Attire are posted within the Fitness Center Facilities and may be monitored by Fitness Center Staff.

 Soiled or sweaty sports clothing can cause offense to other Members.
-Members are asked to exercise consideration in avoiding dining in any outlets (with the exception of the Terrace Lanai) and using the elevators and are requested to change into fresh clothes before using the indoor areas of the Club.
+Members are asked to exercise consideration in avoiding dining in any outlet (with the exception of the Terrace Lanai) and using the elevators in soiled or sweaty sports clothing and are requested to change into fresh clothes before using the indoor areas of the Club.

-Persons thirteen (13) years of age or older are expected to adhere to all Club dress codes.
-Those under thirteen (13) years of age should wear attire generally equivalent in formality.
-Common sense and courtesy towards fellow Members and guests are essential.
+Persons twelve (12) years of age or older are expected to adhere to all Club dress codes.
+Those under twelve (12) years of age should wear attire generally equivalent in formality.
+Common sense and courtesy towards fellow Members and Guests is essential.
 The following are recommended guidelines: